raphael-group/LAML/README.md

   --delimiter DELIMITER    The delimiter of the input character matrix.
 Can be one of {'comma','tab','whitespace'} .Default: 'tab'.
   -m MASKEDCHAR, --maskedchar MASKEDCHAR    Masked character.
 Default: if not specified, assumes '-'.
 ```
+[TODO for GC] Add description for the format of the prior file and link to an example.
+The two use cases both have --prior.
+Perhaps we should mention it sooner?
+Any thoughts?

 ### Output options
 ```
    -o OUTPUT, --output OUTPUT    Output prefix.
 Default: LAML_output
 ```

 ### Numerical optimization
 ```
   -L COMPUTE_LLH, --compute_llh COMPUTE_LLH Compute log-likelihood of the input tree using the input (phi,nu).
 Will NOT optimize branch lengths, phi, or nu.
 The input tree MUST have branch lengths.
 This option has higher priority than --topology_search and --resolve_search.